miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 leash to update, maintain, fix, secure... yadda yadda forever.
 And if it's not really your main job, well that's the formula for frustration and burnout.

+## The Rise of Infrastructure as Code for Local Hosting

 Yeah, I'm in my mid-50s and not in the position to take up that sort of nonsense again.
 So nix flakes lets me shift the burden of hosting onto infinitely scalable little instances that I indemnify myself from, haha!
 Local hosting is a